 This lathe comes in a long bed and a short bed format.
 Mine is a short bed, better for bowls and boxes because it takes a larger diameter and you can stand in front of the work without bending.
-It is not very convenient for spindles, and the maximum workpiece length is short.
+It can be used for spindle turning, though not very convenient for this, and the maximum workpiece length is short.
 I have now bought a larger machine, but happily used this lathe for bowls and any larger work.
 It was a great improvement over the small spindle lathe that I owned at the time.

 One problem with the Graduate lathe is that its centre height is low.
 Most people would want to raise the height.
 I had a welded triangular platform standing on steel pillars made for mine.
 This brought the centres up to elbow height, which is the normal standard.
 It also increased the footprint a little, making it more stable.
 I have not found it necessary to bolt the machine to the floor.